 A Process for Planning, Implementing, Evaluating, and Documenting Remedial Actions: It also has a process for addressing any deficiencies that might occur in the information security policies, procedures, and practices of the organization which needs to be implemented and documented by the agency.

 Being compliant with the FISMA guidelines ensures that the agency's data security issues are covered.
 Moreover, it also ensures the safety of user data and substantially reduces IT-related costs as well.
+But, adapting FISMA compliance is a must to unleash several business benefits mentioned below:

 Failure to Comply